Looking for some x-rated but enlightening bedtime reading?

 Don’t get us wrong, this book has its flaws and there are many who will read Daniels’ memoir with a raised eyebrow.
 Politics aside, and whichever side of the fence you sit on, this book is explosive, full of mischief and written with an incredibly defiant and unapologetic voice.

 Published in 2010 and written with the help of the journalist Carrie Borzillo, Sinner Takes All is a no-holds-barred and very personal account of Patrick’s life.
-Though revealing, there are familiar ingredients here including plenty of emotional obstacles, poor relationship choices, difficult family ties and a deep depression resulting in a suicide attempt.
+There are familiar ingredients here including plenty of emotional obstacles, poor relationship choices, difficult family ties and a deep depression resulting in a suicide attempt.

 Certainly dark in places, Patrick described writing the book as a “cathartic” experience and there is a sense of a journey shared when you read this book.
 In fact, the process allowed Patrick to mend the fractured relationship with her mother and address her separation from Seinfeld.